kulbir-ahluwalia/Turtlebot_3_PID/README.md

 ```

-Then, export the type of Turtlebot3 that you want.
+Then, export the type of Turtlebot 3 that you want.
 ```
 export TURTLEBOT3_MODEL=waffle #for waffle
 export TURTLEBOT3_MODEL=burger #for burger